Last Updated: April 22, 2015

 Linda W's mother fell and broke her hip in May of 2005.
 The once

-independent ninety-two year old woman, whose husband had died
+independent 92-year-old woman, whose husband had died forty-seven

-Fifty-nine year old Linda, who lives fifteen minutes away in
+Fifty-nine-year-old Linda, who lives 15 minutes away in Kansas

-Kansas City, had just four days to shift roles from self-exiled
+City, had just four days to shift roles from self-exiled daughter

-daughter to daily caregiver and major decision maker.
+to daily caregiver and major decision-maker.
 Her immediate

 obligation was to find an assisted living situation for a woman who